DqwertyC/datapacks/README.md

 *min version: 20w12a*
 Uses the custom_enchanting and uuid_utils datapacks above to create a trident that teleports the player to itself when it hits the ground or an entity.
 It costs 1 elytra, 2 ender pearls, and 1 Feather Falling IV book to enchant.

+**wall_phasing**
+*min version:15.2*
+A datapack that adds Potions of Intangibility (aka Glowing II).
+Players with Intangibility can sneak to walk through walls.
+Throw a blaze powder, a chorus plant, and awkward potions in a cauldron, place glowstone over the top, and shoot it with a spectral arrow to craft.
+Also works with redstone and or gunpowder to make extended potions and splash potions.
+Having Invisibilty with Glowing II will supress the glowing effect but still allow sneaking through walls.

+Requires wall_phasing_z.zip.
+Requires Cloud Wolf's Block Serializer: https://www.youtube.com/watch?v=_W_ojAgI9oY

 **blazes_touch_base**
 *min version: 20w11a*
 A simple loot-table based autosmelt datapack.
 Part of a tutorial on integrating datapacks with the custom_enchanting datapack.